denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 Every new named and variadic arguments combination requires a new function descriptor and eventually a new related method handle.

 There is a strong dependency between invocation parameters, function descriptors, and method handles.
 An invocation **must** always comply with the function descriptor.
-If not -- it will lead to the exception.
+If not, it will lead to the exception.

 ## Flexibility and performance